CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 - Cumulus Linux supports packet trimming on the Spectrum-4 and Spectrum-5 switch.
 - You cannot enable packet trimming while the NetQ WJH agent is running or with WJH monitor buffer drops configured.
 - When you enable packet trimming, you cannot configure SPAN session ID 0.
-{{%/notice%}}

-### Configure Packet Trimming

-Packet trimming supports physical ports only and for known unicast IPv4 and IPv6 traffic.
+- Cumulus Linux supports packet trimming on physical ports only and for known unicast IPv4 and IPv6 traffic.
 Packet trimming does not support ISSU, bonds for egress eligibility, or the following packet types:
   - VXLAN packets
   - Adaptive Routing Notification Packets (ARN)
   - Congestion Notification Packets (CNP)
   - Flooding and MC packets
+{{%/notice%}}

+### Configure Packet Trimming

-You can configure packet trimming with the default (recommended) settings or with custom settings.
+You can either enable packet trimming with the default QoS `lossy-multi-tc` profile or enable and configure packet trimming settings manually.

+The QoS `lossy-multi-tc` profile uses the `packet-trim-default` configuration, which:
+- Enables packet trimming
+- Sets the DSCP remark value to 11 (Global DSCP)
+- Sets the truncation size to 256
+- Sets the switch priority to 4
+- Sets the eligibility to all ports on the switch with traffic class 1,2,3

 {{< tabs "TabID966 ">}}
-{{< tab "Default Settings ">}}
+{{< tab "QoS `lossy-multi-tc` profile ">}}

-To configure packet trimming with the default (recommended) settings, set the `lossy-multi-tc` QoS profile:
+To configure packet trimming with the QoS `lossy-multi-tc` profile, run the `nv set qos roce mode lossy-multi-tc` command.

 ```
 cumulus@switch:~$ nv set qos roce mode lossy-multi-tc